Susan Fuentes

 Susan Fuentes ([ˈfwɛntɛs]; 1 November 1954 – 7 September 2013) was a Filipino singer known as the "Queen of Visayan Songs".
 She recorded and popularized Visayan classics such as Matud Nila (They Say in English; Sabi Nila in Filipino), Gimingaw Ako (I Feel Lonesome), Usahay (Sometimes in English; Minsan in Filipino), Rosas Pandan and Miss Kita Kung Christmas.

 Early years

-Fuentes was born as Susan Toyogon in 1954.
+Fuentes was born as Susan Toyogon in Butuan in 1954.

 At age five, Fuentes was already joining amateur singing contests in Butuan.
 While still in high school at Agusan National High School, she was featured in the defunct Bisaya magazine for her singing talent and beauty.

 After high school, she went to Manila to continue her singing career.

 Career

 She got her big break and her recording debut in 1977.
 As a singer, Fuentes’ sultry performance was noted for its lusty vocals and emotional styling.
 She was also known for her Latin-styled Visayan folk songs.